Human Rights Violations and International Legal Responses

 DOI:

-human rights violations, international law, accountability, legal mechanisms, icc, united nationsAbstract
+human rights violations, international law, accountability, legal mechanisms, ICC, united nationsAbstract

 Downloads